SiaZin/Telegram_Bot/README.md

 + Caddy as a reverse proxy and automated TLS certificate management.
 # 🔹 Deployment and Infrastructure
 Deployed on AWS Lightsail instance (Ubuntu-based), using Cloudflare for domain management and Caddy for automatic HTTPS and reverse proxy handling.

-- [X] Add delight to the experience when all tasks are complete
-- [ ] gjjhbcj
-- [ ] jhbdsjcbj

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions

 # 🚧 Development Steps
 ### 1. Identify the problem and a way to solve it